RamizHanan/scheduler/README.md

 # Task Scheduler

 __Description:__
-OS task scheduler that can schedule as Rate Monotonic and Erliest Deadline First, both using energy efficient and non energy efficient modes.
+OS task scheduler that can schedule as Rate Monotonic and Earliest Deadline First, both using energy efficient and non energy efficient modes.

 __How to use:__